-E. Additional Location Requirements for Marijuana Establishments

-1. Marijuana Establishments shall not be located in a building that contains a pre-existing daycare center.
+E. Ad ditional Location Requirements for Marijuana Establishments 1.
+Marijuana Establishments shall not be located in a building that contains a pre-existing daycare center.
 2. Marijuana manufacturing or extraction shall not be done in any building containing assembly, educational, health care, ambulatory health care, residential board and care, residential, or detention and correctional facilities.
 3. Delivery-Only Marijuana Retailers and Marijuana Transporters shall not occupy street-level space in Local or General Business districts.

-4. The required distance from schools that serve Kindergarten through 12th grade, public or private, shall be:

-- a.
-500 feet for i) Social Consumption Marijuana Retailers issued a primary use license; and ii) Storefront Marijuana Retailers- with the following provisos: - 1.
-Where the 500-foot buffer intersects a major corridor (as defined in subsection 2 immediately below), the buffer zone shall not include land on the opposite side of the major corridor from where the school is located. - 2.
-For purposes of this section, "major corridors" are defined as Beacon Street, Commonwealth Avenue, and/or Route 9 (otherwise known as Boylston Street, including a portion of Route 9 that converts to Washington Street).

-b.
-No distance requirement applicable to i) Marijuana Research Facilities that do not hold a Marijuana Retailer license; ii) Marijuana Independent Testing Laboratories; and iii) Marijuana Standards Laboratories.
+4. The required distance from schools that serve Kindergarten through 12 th grade, public or private, shall be: a.
+500 feet for i) Social Consumption Marijuana Retailers issued a primary use license; and ii) Storefront Marijuana Retailers- with the following provisos: 1.
+Where the 500-foot buffer intersects a major corridor (as defined in subsection 2 immediately below), the buffer zone shall not include land on the opposite side of the major corridor from where the school is located.
+2. For purposes of this section, "major corridors" are defined as Beacon Street, Commonwealth Avenue, and/or Route 9 (otherwise known as Boylston Street, including a portion of Route 9 that converts to Washington Street).
+30 b.
+No distance requirement applicable to i) Marijuana Research Facilities that do not hold a Marijuana Retailer license; ii) Marijuana Independent Testing Laboratories; and iii) Marijuana Standards Laboratories. c.
+200 feet for all other Marijuana Establishments. d.
+Measured from lot boundary to lot boundary.

+5. y requirements for Social Consumption Marijuana Retailers issued a primary use and Storefront Marijuana Retailers shall be: a.
+A minimum of 200 feet from another Social Consumption Marijuana Retailer issued a primary use license or Storefront Marijuana Retailer if any portion of the establishment is located at street-level. b.
+Allowed within 200 feet from another Social Consumption Marijuana Retailer issued a primary use license or Storefront Marijuana Retailer above or below street-level as long as the Zoning Board of Appeals determines that doing so will not have a detrimental impact on the vibrancy of the streetscape and all other applicable requirements are satisfied (applicable to uses 29A and 29B).

 c.
-200 feet for all other Marijuana Establishments.

-d.
 Measured from lot boundary to lot boundary.

-5. Density requirements for Social Consumption Marijuana Retailers issued a primary use license and Storefront Marijuana Retailers shall be:

-a.
-A minimum of 200 feet from another Social Consumption Marijuana Retailer issued a primary use license or Storefront Marijuana Retailer if any portion of the establishment is located at street-level.

-b.
-Allowed within 200 feet from another Social Consumption Marijuana Retailer issued a primary use license or Storefront Marijuana Retailer above or below street-level as long as the Zoning Board of Appeals determines that doing so will not have a detrimental impact on the vibrancy of the streetscape and all other applicable requirements are satisfied (applicable to uses 29A and 29B). c.
-Measured from lot boundary to lot boundary.

-6. Store Size Limitations for Social Consumption Marijuana Retailers issued a primary use license and Storefront Marijuana Retailers shall:

-a.
-Not exceed a total gross floor area of 5,000 square feet per establishment.
+6. Size Limitations for Social Consumption Marijuana Retailers issued a primary use se and Storefront Marijuana Retailers shall: a.
+Not exceed a total gross floor area of 5,000 square feet per establishment. b.

-b.
 Not exceed a gross floor area of 3,500 square feet and no more than 5,000 square feet total gross floor area per establishment if any portion of the establishment is located at street-level.

-c.
+2017, who receive a State Storefront Marijuana Retailer license or Delivery-Onl Marijuana Retailer license pursuant to M.G.L. c.
+94G and the regulation c.
 Not apply to Medical Marijuana Treatment Centers licensed to operate prior to July 1, 2017, who receive a State Storefront Marijuana Retailer license or Delivery-Only Marijuana Retailer license pursuant to M.G.L. c.
 94G and the regulations promulgated thereunder, unless a licensed Medical Marijuana Treatment Center expands the licensed premises or building.

-6. Site Plan Review for Marijuana Establishments

-The following describes requirements for a Marijuana Establishment site plan review process to precede the Marijuana Establishment's application for a building permit and a special permit:
+6. Site Plan Review for Marijuana Establishments 6.
+Site Plan Review for Marijuana Establishments The following describes requirements for a Marijuana Establishment site plan review process t precede the Marijuana Establishment's application for a building permit and a special permit: